-To begin I am setting out the fundamental reasons why I, as an evolutionary scholar, fight feminism as briefly as possible in the hope everyone reading will immediately grasp the thesis.
+To begin I am setting out the fundamental reasons why I, as an evolutionary scholar, critique orthodox feminism as briefly as possible in the hope everyone reading will immediately grasp the thesis.
 It’s all about patriarchy – what it is and what it is not.

 As I have written elsewhere feminism is not the battle for equality between the sexes but a movement to “smash patriarchy”.
 This might have been a noble endeavour had feminists ever hit upon a theory of patriarchy that could begin to be falsified.
 The following are the starting premises for an evolutionary model of patriarchy, with this in mind.
 The feminist conception of patriarchy is woefully lacking (see a previous essay here).
 Examining patriarchy via evolutionary theory, which includes but is not limited to ecology, biology, anthropology and psychology, reveals a much more fascinating and complex picture.
 Through this lens, ‘patriarchy’ is our fitness landscape.
 It differs from place to place depending on ecological constraints.
 These constraints are myriad, but not infinite and so can be plotted.
 Neither are these differences arbitrary, they dance around a constant, evolutionary, fire.